She is doing her Thailand internship for 2 months while on summer break from her university studies.

 She's been undergoing her Thailand internship for a couple weeks now and we can't wait to hear more of her adventures.

-If you're interested in doing an international Thailand internship like Sonya did, click on the Apply Now button below or on Learn More for more information.
+If you're interested in doing an international Thailand internship as Sonya did, click on the Apply Now button below or on Learn More for more information.

 Click here to read Part 2 of Sonya's Thailand internship and stay tuned for Part 3.